gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 }
 ```

 * Run the Terraform script and enter the AWS Region when prompted.
-The region where the VPC is located is entered during the in the [later step](./adding-custom-cloud-credentials#step-4-register-your-role-in-grid).
+The region where the VPC is located is entered in the [later step](./adding-custom-cloud-credentials#step-4-register-your-role-in-grid).

 ```bash
 terraform init